sondalgmaster/Installing-and-setting-up-nginx-with-Nodejs-and-MySQL/README.md

 sudo nano /etc/nginx/sites-available/your_domain
 ```
 Here paste in this code and edit on `server_name`,
-Change on `proxy_pass` port your app is runing at to port(Most probobly 3000).
+Change on `proxy_pass` port your app is runing at to port(Most probably 3000).
-Change on localization of where your files are (It is most comon to put them in `/var/www/your_githug_reposetory`)
+Change on localization of where your files are (It is most common to put them in `/var/www/your_GitHub_repository`)
 ```bash
 server {
     listen 80;